-When talking to The Wall Street Journal, Kodera explained that as the company winds down the PS4, Sony could take three years in preparing for its next console launch: "We will use the next three years to prepare the next step, to crouch down so that we can jump higher in the future," he said.
+That was followed by a quote by Sony Interactive Entertainment CEO John Kodera in May 2018.
+He told the Wall Street Journal that, as the company winds down the PS4, it could take up to three years to prepare for its next console launch: "We will use the next three years to prepare the next step, to crouch down so that we can jump higher in the future," he said.

-However, industry insider and games journalist, Marcus Sellars, claimed that Sony started to send out PS5 development kits as early as March 2018.
-So some of the specifications must have been nailed down.
+With industry insider and games journalist, Marcus Sellars, claiming that Sony started to send out PS5 development kits as early as March 2018, it's odd that few rumours about specs leaked in the following 12 months.

 PS5 dev kits went out early this year to third party developers.— Marcus Sellars (@Marcus_Sellars) March 6, 2018